-As a testament to Waubonsee's diligence and skill in financial stewardship, the Government Finance Officers Association (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to Waubonsee Community College District 516 for its comprehensive annual financial report (Annual Report) for the fiscal year ended June 30, 2021.
+As a testament to Waubonsee's diligence and skill in financial stewardship, the Government Finance Officers Association (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to Waubonsee Community College District 516 for its comprehensive annual financial report (Annual Report) for the fiscal year ended June 30, 2020.
+The College's FY2021 Annual Report is currently under review by the GFOA for this award.
 This Certificate of Achievement is a prestigious national award recognizing conformance with the highest standards for preparation of state and local government financial reports.